Broadcom’s SEO Playbook: Building a 125K+ Monthly Organic Traffic System

 Example from SaaS:

 Datadog ranks for “infrastructure monitoring tools” and includes benchmark data, demo videos, and customer logos; all on the same page.
-Copy their SEO strategy.
+Learn from their SEO strategy.

 Takeaway: Buyers with complex needs don’t want fluff.
 Rank for the hard stuff; and answer it like a pro.